deep-e2m/attachments-summary/DEVELOPER_GUIDE.md

-# Developer Guide - Summary API
+# Developer Guide - Attachment & Video Summary API

 This document explains how the Summary API application works from a developer's perspective.